 Background

-This document has been prepared to identify issues about how variants may be defined, managed and implemented in new TLDs.
-This is of concern in both IDN gTLD and IDN ccTLD implementations.
+This document has been prepared to identify issues about how variants may be defined, managed and implemented in new IDN gTLDs. .

 In 2009, an independent implementation working team was formed after discussions during the ICANN meetings in Mexico City and Sydney to study these issues.
 The team included linguistic and technical experts from various language communities, and was co‐chaired by two ICANN Board Directors who are well‐versed in the fields of IDN and DNS.
 The team recommended that variants not be delegated as TLDs at that time, and that if desired variants are to be delegated, certain conditions must be fulfilled.